Instructions for authors

 - A letter signed by all authors, declaring that they have exhausted all possible funding sources before applying for APC waiver.

-The journal adheres to our publication fee policy.
+The journal adheres to our publication fee policy, which includes our reimbursement policy.

 The author(s) retain copyright on work published by AOSIS unless specified otherwise.